Frequently asked questions

 However, joint giving is not available through our online platform because HMRC guidance advises that there should be a verified link between the Gift Aid claimant and the paying bank account, which unfortunately the website process is not able to confirm.

-To clarify, whether completing your gift online, by phone or on paper, it is possible for an individual to make a donation from their joint bank account.
+To clarify, whether completing your gift online, by phone or on paper, it is possible for an individual to make a gift from their joint bank account.

-If in doubt, please phone the team and we’ll be happy to set up your joint donation for you.
+If in doubt, please phone the team and we’ll be happy to set up your joint gift for you.